simpeg/community/governance.md

 This person is responsible for planning, organization, and direction of the organization's operations and programs.
 There is an expectation that this person invests efforts in community & organizational strategy as well as in working with the community to develop and act on the long-term vision of the project.

 This person also fulfills the role of a BDFL (Benevolent Dictator for Life) as is common in other open-source projects.
 As Dictator, they, have the authority to make all final decisions for The Project.
 As Benevolent, they, in practice, chooses to defer that authority to the consensus of the community discussion channels (see below).
-It is expected, and in the past has been the case, that the Managing Director will only rarely assert his/her final authority.
+It is expected, and in the past has been the case, that the BDFL will only rarely assert his/her final authority.
 Because rarely used, we refer to the Managing Director’s final authority as a “special” or “overriding” vote.
-When it does occur, the Managing Director override typically happens in situations where there is a deadlock in building concensus among the Community.
+When it does occur, the BDFL override typically happens in situations where there is a deadlock in building concensus among the Community.
 The Project encourages others to fork the project if they disagree with the overall direction the Managing Director is taking.
 The Managing Director may delegate his/her authority on a particular decision or set of decisions to any other Contributor at his/her discretion.

 The Managing Director can appoint his/her successor, but it is expected that the Community (through the community discussion channels) would be consulted on this decision.
 If the Managing Director is unable to appoint a successor, the Founding Team will make this decision - preferably by consensus, but if needed, by a majority vote.